 Izadi Orthodontics uses laser therapy for soft tissue treatments and gum contouring.
 Traditional methods to remove gum tissue were painful and required long periods of recovery time.
 The tissue was actually cut away, repositioned, and then stitched up.

 State-of-the-art laser therapy allows for less invasive, more precise treatment of soft tissue dental concerns.
 Laser treatments reduce swelling and bleeding and eliminate the need for sutures.
-The innovative technology promotes the body’s natural healing response reducing downtime and discomfort.
+The innovative technology promotes the body’s natural healing response, reducing downtime and discomfort.

-We will begin the procedure by numbing the areas being treated.
+We will begin the procedure by numbing the treatment areas.
 When you are comfortable, Dr. Izadi will use the laser to shorten and reshape your gum tissue.
-Since a laser will seal off the blood vessels, there will be little to no bleeding.
-Dr. Izadi’s natural eye for facial aesthetics and advanced training help him to provide patients with natural results that promote healthy smiles.
-After the procedure, the patient is left with an aesthetically pleasing smile.
-Our helpful staff will give you directions on how to care for your gums following the procedure.
+Since the laser seals off the blood vessels, there will be little to no bleeding.
+Dr. Izadi’s natural eye for facial aesthetics and advanced training help him provide patients with natural results that promote healthy smiles.

 Gummy Smile FAQs